Ewandro

-Ewandro Felipe de Lima Costa (born 15 March 1996), known as Ewandro, is a Brazilian professional footballer who plays for Bulgarian First League club Spartak Varna, on loan from Lokomotiv Plovdiv, as a winger.
+Ewandro Felipe de Lima Costa (born 15 March 1996), known as Ewandro, is a Brazilian professional footballer who plays as an Attacking midfielder for Cypriot First Division club Omonia.

 Club career

 São Paulo

 Ewandro joined São Paulo in 2009.
 On 23 January 2014, he made his debut in a 4–0 victory against Mogi Mirim in a Campeonato Paulista tie, in which he replaced Luís Fabiano with six minutes remaining.
 A week later, Ewandro scored his first São Paulo goal in a 6–3 victory over Rio Claro, netting in the 81st minute with his first touch of the ball.

 Atlético Paranaense (loan)

 On 21 July 2015, Ewandro joined league rivals Atlético Paranaense on loan for the remainder of the 2015 season and the 2016 season.
 On 23 August 2015, Ewandro made his Atlético Paranaense debut in a 2–0 defeat against Internacional, in which he replaced Douglas Coutinho for the remaining twenty minutes.
 Ewandro scored his first Atlético Paranaense goal on 30 August 2015, in a 3–0 victory over Goiás.

 On 1 May 2016, Ewandro scored his first goal of the 2016 campaign in a 3–0 victory against Coritiba, netting in the 65th minute to make it 2–0.
 Ewandro went on to make nineteen more appearances and score two more goals in all competitions over the 2016 campaign before joining Italian side Udinese.